 How to help victims of the deadly mass shooting in Highland Park

-CHICAGO (CBS) -- Several GoFundMe pages, Meal Train links, and other events have been organized to help the victims and their families after Monday's mass shooting at the July 4th parade in Highland Park.
+CHICAGO (CBS) -- Several GoFundMe pages, community projects, and other events have been organized to help the victims and their families after Monday's mass shooting at the July 4th parade in Highland Park.

-If you want to help, you can donate to one of the fundraisers below, or sign up for various projects, blood drives, or other events:
+If you want to help, you can donate to one of the fundraisers below, or sign up for various projects, or other events:

 - Highland Park, IL Parade Shooting Victims Fund